Organising records

 In what format should records be kept?

 Records may be kept as paper files, or electronically in shared drives, databases, or document management systems.
 Sometimes you may keep records on a website, but if so, ensure that they are adequately protected from tampering.
 If you are keeping important records in an electronic format only, then you should ensure that you are confident that they will be legally admissible.
 The Records Management Section can provide you with guidance on legal admissibility on request.
 If you have records with long-term research value held solely in electronic form you should follow the guidance available on digital preservation on the University Library’s website.
 Sometimes files are microfilmed or microfiched, but this is rarely cost effective.
-The Records Management Section can give further advice on this if necessary.
+The Records Manager can give further advice on this if necessary.
 Irrespective of the method chosen to keep the records, a standard set of records management principles and tools can be used to manage them.
 The more important of these include filing schemes and retention schedules.
 See the introduction to records management and the more detailed guidance on individual topics for further information about these.

 How should I manage my electronic files and folders?